Another former aide accuses New York Gov. Cuomo of sexual harassment, report says

 Bennett told the Times that Cuomo also said, “he’s fine with anyone above the age of 22.”

-Bennett said that the two female Cuomo staffers to whom she brought her concerns were sympathetic and that she has no issue with their response.
+Bennett said that the two female Cuomo staffers to whom she brought her concerns were sympathetic and that she has no problem with their response.
 Neither woman immediately responded Saturday to The Post.

 The ex-aide said Cuomo did not try to touch her inappropriately, according to the Times.
-The other former aide alleging harassment, on the other hand — Boylan — accused Cuomo this week of going “out of his way to touch me on my lower back, arms and legs” and giving her an unsolicited kiss as she tried to leave his office.
+The other former aide alleging harassment, Boylan, accused Cuomo this week of going “out of his way to touch me on my lower back, arms and legs” and giving her an unsolicited kiss as she tried to leave his office.

-Boylan said she resigned from the Cuomo administration in fall 2018 after her relationship with top staff deteriorated.
-She presented her alleged experiences as part of a workplace-wide problem, saying that other Cuomo staff “normalized” the governor’s inappropriate behavior and that two other women had reached out to her after she went public with her account in December.
+Boylan said she resigned from the Cuomo administration in fall 2018 after her relationship with top staffers deteriorated.
+She presented her alleged experiences as part of a workplace-wide problem, saying that other Cuomo staffers “normalized” the governor’s inappropriate behavior and that two other women had reached out to her after she went public with her account in December.

 “One described how she lived in constant fear, scared of what would happen to her if she rejected the governor’s advances,” Boylan said, while another recalled the governor telling her to “warn staff members who upset him that their jobs could be at risk.”